Alcohol Addiction Recovery in Hawaii

 Heavy drinking, which is characterized by the consumption of two or more alcoholic beverages on a daily basis, is also a major issue throughout the state of Hawaii.
 Throughout the 1990s, the rates of heavy drinking in Hawaii remained consistently well above he national average.
 Though these rates have been on a steady decline over the course of the past few years, it was estimated in 2009 that heavy drinking rates in this specific state were still roughly 1.3 times higher than they were throughout the remainder of the US.
 This excess of alcohol consumption does not go without severe consequence.
 In Hawaii, it is estimated that one out of every two motor vehicle accident-related fatalities directly involves alcohol.
 44% of all fatal car crashes that took place in Hawaii in 2011 involved a driver who was reported to have a blood-alcohol level of 0.08 or higher.
 The national average was 31%, making Hawaii one of the leading states as far as alcohol-related fatalities.

 Recovery from alcohol abuse

-Fortunately, what with the increased demand for adequate alcohol rehab in Hawaii, numerous inpatient facilities have been cropping up over the course of the past several years.
+Fortunately, what with the increased demand for adequate alcohol recovery retreat centers in Hawaii, numerous inpatient facilities have been cropping up over the course of the past several years.
 Sadly, the majority of men and women throughout the state of Hawaii who struggle with alcoholism are still not receiving the professional help they so desperately need and deserve.
 This not because help is unavailable – it is typically either because individuals remain unaware of existing resources, or because deep-seated denial prevents them from admitting to themselves and others that outside help has become a necessity.
-If you believe that you may have a drinking problem but are either too afraid to reach out or unsure as to whether rehab is truly required, please feel free to contact us at Maui Recovery today to discuss potential options.
+If you believe that you may have a drinking problem but are either too afraid to reach out or unsure as to whether a recovery program is truly required, please feel free to contact us at Maui Recovery today to discuss potential options.